Skip to main content

 1. Business Line of Credit

 Kitchen equipment and furniture can be one of the highest opening costs.
-It depends on the size of your kitchen and dining room, but you must budget and plan for it.
+It depends on the size of your kitchen and dining room, but it’s essential to budget and plan for it.

 Because this is promoted on social media, it can reach a broad investor base.